GitBrincie212/ChronoGrapher/ARCHITECTURE.md

 - **TaskPriority** It is a simple enum dictating the importance of the task, the more importance, the greater the chances for it to execute exactly on time (of course, under heavy workflow shall be used).
 This is the only composite which cannot be extended
 <br /> <br />
-- **TaskExtension** It is a trait which allows the extension of tasks, if the current fields aren't enough for you, you can always implement this trait to add additional content, by default it doesn't add anything
-<br /> <br />
 - **SchedulerStrategy** This trait tells how to handle rescheduling and tasks of the same instance being overlapped, should it be rescheduled when completed?
 Should it cancel the previous running task then run this current?